To Sip or Swirl Irish Whiskey

 It’s all about enjoyment and sharing the experience!

-As for a second suggestion, its about enjoyment.
+As for a second suggestion, it’s about enjoyment.
 People find enjoyment in different things, that what helps make us all different.
-Let’s face it, if we all enjoyed the same thing it would be boring.
+Let’s face it if we all enjoyed the same thing it would be boring.
 If we all enjoyed the same whiskey we would have much less of a selection.
 The previous suggestion was for when to sip, so when do you swirl?
 When do you find yourself with a swirling glass in your glass, gesturing and gesticulating wildly to speak about your whiskey?
 When you’re with friends.

 Sharing whiskey is all part of the experience.
 Sharing that piece of history, sharing your love of a taoscán is to spread your love to others.
-In this age of the mighty resurgence, inducting others into it by opening that bottle you have set aside, is the perfect opportunity to show people this is what Irish Whiskey was, and then by cracking your next bottle open you can show them what it is becoming.
+In this age of the mighty resurgence, inducing others into it by opening that bottle you have set aside, is the perfect opportunity to show people this is what Irish Whiskey was, and then by cracking your next bottle open you can show them what it is becoming.
 Each bottle you share and each person you share it with is another memory and another story creating that canvas of whiskey lovers that stretches over the nation.

 So, to sip or swirl Irish Whiskey?
 Either is valid choices, sipping it when reading something from George Bernard Shaw to admire his words and think of the history behind them and the history in your glass, or swirling it with friends while you rock out to Shane MacGowan and feel awash with the love of the music, it’s all about the love of your taoscán.